So I have good and bad news for you when it comes to the weather in Cleveland.

 Each of Cleveland’s neighborhoods has its own collection of great cafes.
-Some of my favorites that have cozy places to sit include both Edda and Lekko in Ohio City; Roasted in Tremont; Six Shooter in Old Brooklyn; and Brewella’s in Lakewood, Phoenix Coffee Co. in Ohio City, and Pour downtown.
+Some of my favorites that have cozy places to sit include both Edda and Lekko in Ohio City; Roasted in Tremont; Six Shooter in Old Brooklyn; and Brewella’s in Lakewood, Rising Star Coffee Roasters in Ohio City, and Pour downtown.

 8. Do a DIY brewery crawl

 Coffee is my drink of choice on a rainy day, but if you prefer a cooler beverage, why not put together your own brewery crawl?
 Cleveland is home to more than 30 craft breweries, many of which are within walking distance from one another.

 If you focus on the Ohio City neighborhood alone, you can visit breweries like Great Lakes, Platform, Nano Brew, Bookhouse, Market Garden, Hansa, and Saucy Brew Works.

 9. Tour an American classic

 Did you know that the classic American Christmas movie “A Christmas Story” was filmed here in Cleveland, Ohio?
 Ralphie’s house can be found in Cleveland’s Tremont neighborhood, and today has been transformed to look exactly as it did in the movie.

-The house is now paired up with a museum across the street and is open for tours year-round.
+The A Christmas Story house is now paired up with a museum across the street and is open for tours year-round.

 10. Play games

 Lastly, if rainy days make you just want to stay indoors and play video games, Cleveland has you covered for that, too.

 Check out the 16-Bit Bar + Arcade in Lakewood, Superelectric Pinball Parlor in Gordon Square, Pins Mechanical Co. in Ohio City, and Punch Bowl Social in the Flats for arcade games.
 Or you could settle in for a board game at Tabletop in Ohio City or The Side Quest in Lakewood.

 Punch Bowl Social also has bowling and indoor mini golf, and you can check out The Corner Alley downtown for another bowling option.